Local limit of the random degree constrained process

-To translate results from the continuous time RDCP to the discrete time RDCP, by Remark~\ref{remark_final_graphs} it suffices to (i)~show concentration of the number of edges in~$G^n_{\underline{p}}(t)$, and (ii)~then determine which time~$t=t(s)$ ensures that~$G^n_{\underline{p}}(t)$ has about~$sn$ edges, i.e., average degree about~$2s$.
-By the local weak convergence from~\eqref{eq:local-limit}, this effectively reduces to studying the expected number of neighbors of the root in the random tree $G^\infty_{\underline{p}}(t)$, which is the content of the auxiliary result \refCl{cl:F(t)-inverse} below (whose proof is given in \refS{subsec:F_tc-asymp}).
-In the following~$D$ denotes a random variable with distribution $\underline{p}$, so that~$\e(D)=\sum_{2 \le k \le \Delta}k p_k$.
+\begin{remark}[Time-change] To translate results from the continuous-time RDCP to the discrete-time RDCP, by Claim~\ref{cl:final_graphs} it suffices to (i)~show concentration of the number of edges in~$G^n_{\underline{p}}(t)$, and (ii)~determine which time~$t=t(s)$ ensures that~$G^n_{\underline{p}}(t)$ has approximately~$sn$ edges, i.e., an average degree approximately equal to~$2s$.
+By the local weak convergence result of Theorem~\ref{thm:local-limit1}, this effectively reduces to studying the expected number of neighbors of the root in the random tree $G^\infty_{\underline{p}}(t)$, which is the content of the auxiliary result \refCl{cl:F(t)-inverse} below. \end{remark}